brennv/notebook-starter/README.md

 Install [Docker](http://www.docker.com/products/docker), open [Terminal](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) and run:

-    docker run -p 8888:8888 -v ~/projects/scipy-notebooks:/home/jovyan/work \
+    docker run -p 8888:8888 -v ~/projects/datascience-notebooks:/home/jovyan/work \
-        jupyter/scipy-notebook start-notebook.sh --NotebookApp.base_url=/home/jovyan/work
+        jupyter/datascience-notebook start-notebook.sh --NotebookApp.base_url=/home/jovyan/work

-This will create or sync folders `~/projects/scipy-notebooks` and start a [jupyter notebook](http://www.jupyter.org) with Python 3 and some scientific packages installed.
+This will create or sync folders `~/projects/datascience-notebooks` and start a [jupyter notebook](http://www.jupyter.org) with Python 3, R and some scientific packages installed.

 If this is the first time you're running it, go get a coffee and check out these [ipython notebooks](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks#introductory-tutorials) for inspiration.

-Optionally, add some csv or excel files to the folder `~/projects/scipy-notebooks` to play with later.
+Optionally, add some csv or excel files to the folder `~/projects/datascience-notebooks` to play with later.

 Once jupyter is running you'll see something like: